Engee documentation

 Yes

-# Inherit FFT length from input dimensions — inherit the FFT length from the input dimensions
+# Inherit FFT length from input dimensions — inherit the length of the FFT from the input dimensions

 Details

-Select this check box to inherit FFT length from input dimensions.
+Check this box to inherit the length of the FFT from the input dimensions.

 Dependencies

-If this checkbox is not selected, the FFT length parameters become available for specifying the length.
+If this option is not selected, the parameter becomes available for setting the length.
+FFT length.

 Default value